eriter/static-site-stack/readme.md

 3. Declare a handy font-family variable in source/stylesheets/libraries/_settings.sass
 4. Style at will!

+### File Structure
+This stack employs a simple file structure that separates non-rendering SASS (variables and mixins) away from rendering SASS (selectors and rules).
+This enables you to create divergent root SASS paths easily.

+Here is the SASS folder structure:

+* /source/stylesheets
+	* Contains the root SASS files (applicaiton and vendor.sass)
+* /source/stylesheets/libraries/
+	* This is where all your mixins and variables go for use in the site.
+Do not put anything that actually renders CSS here, otherwise it will double-render in each of the divergent load paths.
+* /source/stylesheets/sections/
+	* All other SASS can go here, and if you're doing it right, the order of include is arbitrary.

+This is because we have set up a divergent load path for Groundwork to speed up time in development.

+Groundwork is a great framework, but it relies heavily on @extend within nesting levels to work its magic.
+This isn't bad in the compiled result, but it can result in development compile times around 10 seconds.
+In a fast-paced frontend environment, this is pretty painful.
+The stack also utilizes LiveReload for instant page refreshing, so 10 seconds is a long time to wait once you switch windows!

+By diverging Groundwork into vendor.sass , it doens't need to get compiled every time.
+Most of your custom work will likely be in the application.sass tree, which loads FAST.
+You only suffer the 10 seconds if you alter something in the libraries folder, which are included in all divergent paths.

 ### Reset
 This stack includes the Compass reset, and part of Groundworks's.
 We need Groundwork's box-sizing reset, but we don't need to reset all the elements, so we set the Groundwork variable $reset-elements to nothing.